 If your furnace is struggling but your air conditioner is chugging along – or the inverse is true, you may think of replacing just the one.
 But there are also arguments to be made for replacing the entire system at once.

-3 questions to answer before any HVAC replacement
+3 questions to answer before preparing for HVAC replacement

 “How old is my HVAC system?”

 Air conditioners and heat pumps typically last 10-12 years, furnaces around 15-20.
 If both systems are in that age range, you can expect problems from each in the near future, no matter if one is working just fine at the moment.

 “How expensive will repairs be vs. the cost of replacement?”